-All hydraulic power supplies need to have a pressure relief valve somewhere in the circuit, to act as a safety protection device to stops the pressure getting too high if something else in the circuit fails.
+All hydraulic power supplies need to have a pressure relief valve somewhere in the circuit, to act as a safety protection device to stops the pressure from getting too high if something else in the circuit fails.
 A common location for these valves is directly after the pump.

-Pressure relief valves can provide protection against high external loads acting on actuators that would increase the hydraulic pressure above the equipment's safe working limits.
+Pressure relief valves can protect against high external loads acting on actuators that would increase the hydraulic pressure above the equipment's safe working limits.

-Where check valves are used in cylinder lines then pressure relief valves can provide protection against thermal expansion of the fluid, which can also cause excessive pressures.
+Where check valves are used in cylinder lines then pressure relief valves can protect against thermal expansion of the fluid, which can cause excessive pressures.

 Pressure relief valves are occasionally used to control system or load pressure levels but because this generates heat and is an inefficient use of energy, they are far more commonly used as over-pressure protection devices.

 One area where relief valves are used to control pressure levels is within pilot pressure control systems.
 Here the pilot flows across the relief valves are small but they act on other main spool or logic elements that control the main flow, without such inefficiency.

 Another place where you may find a good quality relief valve is controlling the pressure on a test rig for example.
-Here it is acting as a convenient way to control the load pressure, but only for short periods of time.
+Here it is acting as a convenient way to control the load pressure, but only for short periods.

-By adding an electrical solenoid relief valves become electrical unloader valves e.g. as soon as the system registers a fault, or is turned off, the power is removed from the solenoid and the relief valve opens to ensure no load pressure can be generated.
+By adding an electrical solenoid relief valves become electrical unloader valves e.g. as soon as the system registers a fault, or is turned off, the power is removed from the solenoid and the relief valve opens to ensure that no load pressure can be generated.

 In their simplest form, a pressure relief valve can be a ball bearing held against an orifice by a spring.
 As the pressure increases on the ball seat area, the ball is pushed back against the setting of the spring.

 Better quality valves will have hardened seats and shaped poppets to give better pressure vs flow characteristics and more consistent operation throughout their life.